Prostate Biopsy Treatment West Palm Beach

 Transrectal Biopsy includes a needle passed carefully through the wall of the rectum, and it is a common type of biopsy.

 Transperineal Biopsy involves the insertion of the needle through the area of the skin between the anus and scrotum.
 A small incision is made in this area.
-A biopsy needle is inserted through a cut and then into the prostate.
+A biopsy needle is inserted through an incision and then into the prostate.
 This needle can help draw the samples of tissue.
 For guidance during this procedure, the doctor can use an MRI or CT scan.

 What to expect during the Prostate Biopsy?